lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

-hi, i'm xxx, i've working in IT industry for 15 years, i have my own website sharing my IT knowledges for free, it covers traditional software development/blockchain/eithical hacking and hardware like raspberry pi and arduino. my last job experience is mainly focusing on java development using spring boot and spring cloud components, we developed clearing system from scratch and i partipicated in all lifecycles from system design to deployment and migration to cloud, and i also implemented serveral side projects on my own for example the btcp funding rate calc. my personal hobby is both exploring new IT technics and dive down existing technics in my personal time, for example when i explore blockchain I was very curios about ECDSA and it triggered my insteresting of connecting the dots from AES RSA i previously learned in https with this ECDSA, so i self learned Professor Christof Paar's online cryptography course to understand  how
+hi, i'm xxx, i've working in IT industry for 15 years, i have my own website sharing my IT knowledges for free, it covers traditional software development/blockchain/eithical hacking and hardware like raspberry pi and arduino. my last job experience is mainly focusing on java development using spring boot and spring cloud components, we developed XXX system from scratch and i partipicated in all lifecycles from system design to deployment and migration to cloud, and i also implemented serveral side projects on my own for example the btcp funding rate calc. my personal hobby is both exploring new IT technics and dive down existing technics in my personal time, for example when i explore blockchain I was very curios about ECDSA and it triggered my insteresting of connecting the dots from AES RSA i previously learned in https with this ECDSA, so i self learned Professor Christof Paar's online cryptography course to understand  how